 This is one of the papers we got accepted to this year's FOCS.
-It's a joint work with Yahav Nussbaum, medications Piotr Sankowski and Christian Wulff-Nilsen.
+It's a joint work with Yahav Nussbaum, Piotr Sankowski and Christian Wulff-Nilsen.

 The paper is about computing maximum flows in planar directed graphs.
-Namely, story given a fixed vertex s, medicine we show how to compute the value of the max st-flow for every vertex t.
+Namely, given a fixed vertex s, we show how to compute the value of the max st-flow for every vertex t.
 Note that we just compute the value of the flow, so the algorithm basically computes n-1 numbers.
 By running it n times, one can compute all-pairs max flow.

 The running time is O(n log3 n).
 This is just a log2 n factor slower than the time needed to compute a single max st-flow in a directed planar graph.
 In the case of undirected planar graphs, things are much easier.
 All-pairs max flows can be represented with a Gomory-Hu tree - in particular there can be at most n-1 distinct flow values.
 The representation can be found in almost linear time.